 Because the District of Columbia selectively conforms to federal provisions, whenever federal law changes with respect to federal individual income taxation, in many cases District tax structure mirrors the federal changes automatically.
-As a result of the 2017 Tax Cuts and Jobs Act and DC's federal conformity provisions, DC's personal exemptions reduced to zero and the federal standard deduction was increased significantly (in 2019: married filing jointly - \$24,400; head of household - \$18,000, single - \$12,200; for 2020 see table 1 on page 7).
-There is an additional standard deduction \$1,300 for age 65+ or blind taxpayers (and/or spouse/registered domestic partner).
+As a result of the 2017 Tax Cuts and Jobs Act and DC's federal conformity provisions, DC's personal exemptions reduced to zero and the federal standard deduction was increased significantly (in 2020: married filing jointly - \$24,800; head of household - \$18,800, single - \$12,400; in 2021: \$25,100; \$18,800; and \$12,550, respectively).
+For 2021 there is an additional standard deduction of \$1,350 for age 65+ or blind taxpayers (and/or spouse/registered domestic partner).

 A credit to relieve property tax burdens is provided under the DC income tax law.
 This credit, called Schedule H, authorizes qualified homeowners and renters to claim a credit against their income tax liability, or a refund if no tax is due, for a portion of property taxes or rent paid when these payments exceed a certain percentage of household income.
 Renters use 20 percent of rent paid (property tax equivalent of rent) as the assumed percentage for the District.
-To qualify for the credit or refund, the homeowner or renter must have lived in the District the entire taxable year, and the household income cannot exceed \$51,000 (\$62,600 if taxpayer is over 70).
-For 2019, the income limit increased to \$55,000, and the maximum credit was \$1,200.
+To qualify for the credit or refund, the homeowner or renter must have lived in the District the entire taxable year, and the 2020 household income could not exceed \$55,700 (\$75,900 if taxpayer is over 70).
+For 2021 household income could not exceed \$56,200 (\$76,700 if taxpayer is over 70).
+The maximum credit was \$1,200 in 2020 and increased to \$1,225 for 2021.

 Other personal income tax credits are those for: individual income taxes required to be paid to another state on income derived from sources outside the District and child and dependent care (32 percent of federal credit for full-year residents, or qualified expenses divided by number of months on returns filed for less than calendar year or fiscal year).
 In addition, the District has an earned income tax credit.
-This credit is currently 40 percent of the federal credit and like the federal credit is refundable, meaning any amount more than tax liability is refunded to the tax filer.
+This credit is currently 40 percent of the federal credit and like the federal credit is refundable, meaning any amount more than tax liability is refunded to the tax filer.21

-The District exempts all income of U.S. Senators, Representatives, Presidential Appointees, and Supreme Court Justices, provided such officials primary residence is not in the District.
+The District exempts all income of U.S. Senators, Representatives, Presidential Appointees, and Supreme Court Justices, provided such officials' primary residence is not in the District.
 Also exempted is the income of personal staff and employees of members of Congress who remain bona fide residents of the congressperson's home state.
 Presidential appointees, to be exempt, must be subject to approval by the Senate and serve at the pleasure of the President.
 However, appointees are not exempt if they live in the District on the last day of the taxable year, even though they meet the other conditions.
 Congressional staff members are not exempt if their salaries are paid from committee funds.